Nano for Kids > NanoCareer Day

 Teachers and administrators: stay tuned for upcoming NanoCareer Day dates.
 For more information click on "Request Information" at the left-hand side of this page.

-Three hundred middle and high school students visited SUNY Polytechnic Institute’s Colleges of Nanoscale Science and Engineering (SUNY Poly CNSE) on Thursday, April 30, to take part in the popular “NanoCareer Day” program.
+Three hundred middle and high school students visited SUNY Polytechnic Institute’s Albany NanoTech Complex on Monday, April 11, to take part in the popular “NanoCareer Day” program.
 At the quarterly event, students learned about the innovative science behind New York’s burgeoning high-tech economy through hands-on experiments and engaging presentations.

 Video: 300 Students